 February’s jobs report is likely to generate more questions than answers

-The February jobs report will most likely provide another questionable estimate of labor conditions in the American economy, overstating the pace of hiring in the private sector.
-We expect a net change in total employment of 310,000 when the data is released on Friday, with many of the gains ...
-READ MORE >
+We expect a net change in total employment of 310,000 when the jobs data for February is released on Friday, with many of the gains attributable to seasonal fluctuations in hiring. … READ MORE >

 FOMC preview: Fed to slow pace of rate hikes to 25 basis points